JimBobSquarePants/ImageProcessor/README.md

 **Just remember to StyleCop all things! :oncoming_police_car:**

 ## RoadMap
-I want the next version of ImageProcessor to run on all devices.
-Sadly it looks like using `System.Drawing` will not allow me to do that so I need to have a look at using an alternative.
-This is a lot of work so any help that could be offered would be greatly appreciated.
+Focus for the ImageProcessor libraries has switched to the new library ImageProcessor Core.
+As such no new features will be added to this library.
+Bug fixes an enhancements will continue to be developed though.

 ## Documentation